vearch/zh_docs/docs/source/quick-start-guide.rst

        # log path , If you are in a production environment, You'd better set absolute paths
        log = "logs/"
        # default log type for any model
-       level = "debug"
+       level = "info"
        # master <-> ps <-> router will use this key to send or receive data
        signkey = "vearch"
        skip_auth = true

-   # if you are master you'd better set all config for router and ps and router and ps use default config it so cool
+   # if you are master, you'd better set all config for router、ps and router, ps use default config it so cool
    [[masters]]
        # name machine name for cluster
        name = "m1"